rust-lang/cargo/src/doc/book/src/reference/build-scripts.md

 The Rust file designated by the `build` command (relative to the package root) will be compiled and invoked before anything else is compiled in the package, allowing your Rust code to depend on the built or generated artifacts.
-Note that if you do not specify a value for `build` but your package root does contains a `"build.rs"` file, Cargo will compile and invoke this file for you.
+By default Cargo looks up for `"build.rs"` file in a package root (even if you do not specify a value for `build`).
+Use `build = "custom_build_name.rs"` to specify a custom build name or `build = false` to disable automatic detection of the build script.

 Some example use cases of the build command are: